Spyro-Soft/scargo/docs/source/scargo/scargo-check.rst

 --copyright

 Check if there is copyright info at the top of each file.
+Uses description filed from [check.copyright] section from the project config file.

 ::